US plans diplomatic boycott of Beijing Winter Olympics - The Boston Globe

-WASHINGTON (AP) — The U.S. will stage a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest Chinese human rights abuses, the White House confirmed Monday — a move that China has vowed to greet with “firm countermeasures.”
+WASHINGTON — The United States will stage a diplomatic boycott of the upcoming Winter Olympics in Beijing to protest Chinese human rights abuses, the White House confirmed Monday, a move that China has vowed to greet with “firm countermeasures.”

+White House press secretary Jen Psaki said US athletes will continue to compete and will “have our full support,” but added “we will not be contributing to the fanfare of the games.”

 Advertisement